ekalosak/moshi/ops/README.md

 The only IaC that's not in this `ops/` directory are the GitHub Actions in `./github/workflows` and the `Makefile`.

+# Hacks

+## Reusing this LB for moshi-website as well
+For now, some of the `moshi-web` static website is integrated here (I don't want to pay for two LBs).
+Soon, this `moshi-srv` ops will be moved to `moshi-infra` along with the .tf from `-web`, but until then, please note that there are some hardcoded ID values pointing to `-web` components, especially in the `server/main.tf`.

 # Runbook

 ## First time on a brand new GCP project